-What’s more amazing is the fact that you can enable your customers to buy your product via QR Codes even on the days your shop is closed.
-They just have to scan the code printed on the display window and buy the product from the redirected link.
+What’s more remarkable is that you can enable your customers to buy your product via QR Codes even on the days your shop is closed.
+They can scan the code printed on the display window and buy your products online from the redirected link.

 Floor standup boards QR Codes for highlighting product features

-Floor standups are boards that are placed on floors next to a particular product or product range.
-You can carefully add QR codes on these standups to highlight your seasonal offer and other promotional activities.
+Floor standups are boards that you see on floors next to a particular product or product range.
+You can carefully add QR codes to these standups to highlight your seasonal offer and other promotional activities.
 This works best when you are selling fashion or electronics items.
-For instance, you can provide fashion advice for a particular outfit, such as different ways to style them or pics of celebrities wearing the outfit.
-You can also stream videos of how particular electronic works, say a television set.
+For instance, you can provide fashion advice for a particular outfit, such as different ways to style them or pics of celebrities wearing it.
+You can also stream videos of how particular electronic item works, say a TV.

 Counter QR Code displays for persuasive marketing or impulse shopping

 Point-of-sales displays are display boards placed on the cash counter or near the register.
 They are successful at prompting customers to make impulse purchases.
-You would find aesthetically packed, newly arrived brand items placed on cash register counter to appeal shoppers during checkout.
+You would find aesthetically packed, newly arrived brand items placed on the cash counter to entice the shoppers during checkout.
 The same concept applies to QR codes on point-of-sale displays.
 They work like sedative drugs on customers.

 Your customers can scan the code via their smartphone camera and check new product arrivals, seasonal discounts, and other membership and loyalty offer running on your store.